tejada7/Java-Certification/OCP_Java21.md

 1/0 -> throws ArithmeticException("/ by zero")
 ```
 - `Arrays.asList` creates a list backed on the array, meaning that if the array changes, so does the List.
 It's important
-  noting that add or remove are not allowed on the list, or else `UnsupportedOperationException` is thrown
+  to note that adding or removing are not allowed on the list, or else `UnsupportedOperationException` is thrown
 - `Exception#toString` only prints the exception name + message (and not the stacktrace)
 - `if (false) {...}` does not generate a compile-time error, which is an exception to the rule for optimizations,
   however, `while(false) {...}` or `for(;false;) {...}` won't compile